Pittsburgh’s transit justice movement

 In Pittsburgh, this disparity has given birth to a so-called transit justice movement and groups like Pittsburghers for Public Transit.
 In summing up the group’s platform, director Laura Wiens said, simply, “We believe transit is a civil right and also a human right.”
 Transit justice groups nationwide share the same ideological anchor, arguing that for many the promise of the American Dream is directly tied to the efficacy of the American transportation grid.

-2015 Harvard study confirmed as much, listing commute times as the single biggest indicator of whether a household can pull itself out of poverty.
+A 2015 Harvard study confirmed as much, listing commute times as the single biggest indicator of whether a household can pull itself out of poverty.

 The measure of progress then, in American cities like Pittsburgh, is how well they move their people and how easy they make it.
 For many people, it’s still not easy enough.